secit-pl/imap-bundle/README.md

 # PHP-IMAP integration bundle

-Simple [php-imap](https://github.com/barbushin/php-imap) integration for Symfony 4.x, 5.x and 6.x.
+Simple [php-imap](https://github.com/barbushin/php-imap) integration for Symfony 4.4, 5.x and 6.x.

+> The version 2.0 and above require PHP 8.0+ and Symfony 4.4+.
+If you are stuck on previous PHP or Symfony version please use version 1.x.

 > The version 1.5 and above are only compatible with Symfony 4+.
 Previous versions support was dropped.
 If you'd like to use it with Symfony 2.8 or 3.x you should use the version 1.4 which was the last compatible with Symfony 2.8 and 3.x.